 Mission Control®, the quickest way to view all open windows, has a cleaner design so you can find the window you need even faster.

 Apple has also looked at improving internationalisation of the operating system with new Japanese and Chinese system fonts and improved keyboards.
+Announcements at WWDC 2015 kept building on Apple’s increasing focus on markets outside the traditional western ones.
+This is a trend that I expect to see continue over time with additional focus on Korean, Indian and southeast Asian markets

 Part of the improvements in services like Spotlight were part of the ongoing war of attrition with Google.
 Pinned sites and performance improvements in Safari where aimed at Google Chrome.